shaneapowell/EasySlackStatus/README.md

 Plans are underway to perhaps make this into an automatically built micropython image.
 Or, some sort of upip package.
 In the mean time, this is how the `/lib` folder was populated.
  - cd lib
  - wget https://raw.githubusercontent.com/robert-hh/SH1106/master/sh1106.py
-   - Line 200 in sh1106.py. change from fbuf.height to self.height
  - wget https://raw.githubusercontent.com/miketeachman/micropython-rotary/master/rotary_irq_esp.py
    - Modify import at top of rotary.py  (from lib.rotary import Rotary)
  - wget https://raw.githubusercontent.com/miketeachman/micropython-rotary/master/rotary.py